 You don’t want too much water because your colors will be too light.
 However, you also don’t want too little water, because your colors will be too thick and won’t apply to the paper properly.

-Another step that some beginners skip is letting your paint dry between layers if you don't want your colors to blend or bleed into each other.
+Another step that some beginners skip is letting their paint dry between layers if you don’t want your colors to blend or bleed into each other.

 - Watercolor Project Book: This project book contains 50 watercolor projects with a forest theme.

 1. Purple Flowers